Licensed vs. Unlicensed Radio Technology

-When developing devices for the Internet of Things very soon the question is being raised, what IoT connectivity standards to implement.
-While unlicensed standards such as LoRa or SigFox can be implemented independently and without the need to pay additional fees for a mobile network operator, they lack important advantages licensed standards such as 2G, 3G, 4G or even 5G, NB-IoT or LTE-M bring along.
+When developing devices for the Internet of Things very soon the question is being raised, what IoT connectivity standards to implement?
+While unlicensed standards such as LoRa or SigFox can be implemented independently and without the need to pay additional fees for a mobile network operator, they lack important advantages licensed standards such as 2G, 3G, 4G, or even 5G, NB-IoT or LTE-M bring along.

 This article is the first of three about IoT connectivity and the choice of standards.
-In this part we emphasize on licensed vs. unlicensed radio technology standards and want to investigate into some common communication standards for Low Power Wide Area (LPWA) use cases to give you a better understanding what you should aim for, depending on the project you’re developing.
+In this part we emphasize licensed vs. unlicensed radio technology standards and want to investigate some common communication standards for Low Power Wide Area (LPWA) use cases to give you a better understanding of what you should aim for, depending on the project you’re developing.

-When developing IoT devices for mobile or outdoor use, well known technologies like the classic WIFI or Zigbee are out of the question.
+When developing IoT devices for mobile or outdoor use, well-known technologies like the classic WIFI or Zigbee are out of the question.
 These protocols are made for indoor communication and are established mainly in the field of smart home solutions for the consumer market.
 Their power consumption and bandwidth usage are not made for devices that need to function in remote places or without any external power source over a longer period.

 That pretty much leaves us with established but unlicensed standards such as LoRa or SigFox (just to name two) both utilizing the 868 MHz Band in Europe.
 They reach far, even through buildings, and are designed for low power consumption.
 One of the main reasons to choose license-free solutions is to be able to independently enable private networks that can be deployed everywhere.
 There is no external operator needed, at least for LoRaWAn Networks no fees to pay or no contracts to worry about.
 But this freedom comes with restrictions.